-The average axial compressive prism strength computed from the 6-in prism tests, based on minimum net area, is 1890 psi.
-This stress, multiplied by the transformed area shown in figure 6.2 (191 in2), results in a computed axial failure load of 361 kip.
-This should be compared with the average 336-kip failure load for the 10-ft axially loaded reinforced walls.
-Thus the 10-ft walls developed approximately the predicted ultimate axial strength.
-This is a good correlation, considering the difference between individual test points.
+Average axial compressive prism strength computed from the 6-in prism tests, based on minimum net area is 1890 psi.
+This stress, multiplied by the transformed area shown in figure 6.2 (191 in) results in a computed axial failure load of 361 kip.
+This compares with an average 366-kip failure load for the 10-ft axially loaded reinforced walls.
+Thus the 10-ft walls approximately developed the predicted ultimate axial strength.
+This is a good correlation, considering the scatter between individual test points.

 It is somewhat more difficult to compare flexural compressive strength, since at each eccentricity the 6-in prisms developed different flexural compressive strength, with an apparent increase in strength with increasing strain gradients.
 Average flexural compressive strengths developed at an eccentricity of t/3 by the 6-in prisms and by the 10-ft reinforced walls respectively, are compared below.
 The transformed section in figure 6.2 was used to compute stresses in the reinforced walls.
-The following stresses were computed:

-Average flexural strength of 6-in prisms, at t/3 eccentricity: 4,400 psi; Average flexural strength of 10-ft walls, at t/3 eccentricity: 2,900 psi.
+Average flexural strength of 6-in prisms, at t/3 eccentricity: 4,400 psi.

+Average flexural strength of 10-ft walls, at t/3 eccentricity: 2,900 psi.

 Stresses were computed for a linear stress distribution.
-While the 6-in prisms developed flexural compressive strength which exceeded the strength under axial loading by as much as 130 percent, the strength increase in the case of the wall was only 50 percent.
-Thus, there is good correlation between wall strength and prism strength under axial loading. while under eccentric loading the prisms developed higher flexural compressive strength than the walls.
+While the 6-in prisms developed flexural compressive strength which exceeded the strength under axial loading by as much as 130%, the strength increase in the case of the wall was only 50%.
+Thus, there is good correlation between wall strength and prism strength under axial loading, while under eccentric loading the prisms developed higher flexural compressive strength than the walls.
 The question arises whether the strength of the 10-ft wall was reduced by slenderness effects.
 The failure mode of these walls indicates that they failed near the top, where the eccentric load was applied.
-It will be explained later that this type of failure is an indication that slenderness had no significant effect on wall strength.
-The discrepancy between flexural strength of prisms and walls is probably caused by composite action of the wall rather than by slenderness effects.
+It will be explained later that this is an indication that slenderness had no significant effect on wall strength.
+The discrepancy between flexural strength of prisms and walls is probably caused by composite action of the wall rather than slenderness effects.